Tai-Rocha/Forest_Scenarios.github.io/README.md

 - [x] Sum Forest classes (codes PTF1 to PTF8)
 - [x] Histograms of continuous raster derived from the Sum
+- [ ] Histograms for ecoregions (Neotropics, Afrotropics etc..)
 - [ ] Choose of reference map (Maybe [Corpernicus](https://land.copernicus.eu/global/products/lc) ?) and justify.
 - [ ] Set of thresholds and choose the best match with a reference map.
 It's a step that will require carefully studied/references to justify the choice of this threshold ( go on! :female_detective:	)
+- [ ] Histograms for for binay maps and considering ecoregions

 ## Preliminary results